manuelcarbajo/ensembl-static/fungi/species/Aspergillus_lentulus_about.md

 -------------------------
 *Aspergillus lentulus* is a species of Aspergillus fungus.
 It is a close relative of Aspergillus fumigatus.
-It has smaller conidial heads with diminutive vesicles compared to A. fumigatus, and cannot survive at 48 °C (118 °F).
+It has smaller conidial heads with diminutive vesicles compared to A.ï¿½fumigatus, and cannot survive at 48ï¿½ï¿½C (118ï¿½ï¿½F).
 It also has decreased in vitro susceptibilities to multiple antifungals, including amphotericin B, itraconazole, voriconazole, and caspofungin.
 Aspergillus lentulus is an opportunistic human pathogen that causes invasive aspergillosis with